pollev/Kringlecon-2-Turtle-Doves/index.md

 As a result, I was eagerly looking at the start of the event and trying to do anything other than actually working on the challenges.

 I figured I would see how the game worked behind the scenes and started looking at the websocket traffic between my client and the server.
 This quickly turned into a small project of itself.
-Soon I had a small script running and I decided I would use it handle most of the information gathering.
+Soon I had a small script running and I decided I would use it to handle most of the information gathering.
 A few hours later and [santas_little_helper.py](https://github.com/pollev/santas_little_helper) was born.

 The following sections group the data we collected through the script.